tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 This applies to IPv6 sockets.

-The cmsg data contains the entire IP header byte, which includes the DSCP and ECN field.
+The cmsg data contains the entire IP header byte, which includes the DSCP and the ECN codepoint.
-The ECN field constitutes the two least-significant bits of this byte.
+The ECN codepoint constitutes the two least-significant bits of this byte.

 The same applies to the Linux-specific recvmmsg() call.